 A: We suggest they be no deeper than 18 inches.
 In some cases they are 2-4 feet deep.

-A: Sometimes when water crews are isolating valves it causes disturbance in the water lines and can cause harmless sediment such as iron manganese to flow through the lines.
+A: Sometimes when water crews are isolating valves, it causes disturbance in the water lines and can cause harmless sediment such as iron manganese to flow through the lines.
 The sediment can be flushed out by opening the outside hose bib.
-The water will not harm pipes and it is not unsafe, but it would be best to flush at the front hose bib and run the outside irrigation system until clear.
+The water will not harm pipes and is not unsafe, but it would be best to flush at the front hose bib and run the outside irrigation system until clear.
 If, after following these procedures, the problem persists, field staff can be dispatched to investigate.